Ïã¸ÛÁùºÏ²Ê¿ª½±¼Ç¼

 The best in the park — arguably in the entire country — is Gora Kadan.
 Tucked into the grounds of the imperial family’s rural retreat, the ryokan is an opulent option with private hot-spring baths for many of the rooms and exceptional views of the park.

-The architecture here thoughtfully blends modern comforts, traditional Japanese aesthetic, and a deep love for the surrounding land.
+The architecture here thoughtfully blends modern comforts, traditional Japanese esthetic, and a deep love for the surrounding land.
 Every stone, every window, every piece of furniture is placed with thought and care to reflect and respect the natural beauty of Hakone.
 That meticulous attention to detail carries over to the attentive service and the remarkable multi-course kaiseki meals prepared with perfectly seasonal ingredients.

 If you’re willing to trade Gora Kadan’s imperial price tag for a slightly-less-imperial heritage, I suggest Hakone Ginyu Spa Resort.
 The onsen and views are just as impressive, as is the service, but the building has a slightly more modern feel.
 If you want to fully embrace modernity, you can also stay in KAI Sengokuhara, a contemporary ryokan with a sleek minimalist decor that still retains a strong sense of place — you’ll find local artwork on the walls — and classic ryokan traditions, including elaborate kaiseki meals.